Pain & Injury · 關

 Acupuncture for osteoarthritis

 "Wear-and-tear" arthritis doesn't have to mean living with the ache.
-Acupuncture is one of the best-studied uses of all, for good reason.
+Acupuncture is one of the most-studied uses there is, and for good reason.

 Understanding it

-Osteoarthritis is the most common form of arthritis, the gradual wearing of the cartilage that cushions a joint, most often the knee, hip or hands.
-It brings pain, stiffness and reduced movement.
+Osteoarthritis is the most common form of arthritis.
+The cartilage that cushions a joint gradually wears down, most often at the knee, hip or hands, and the result is pain, stiffness and less movement than you used to have.

-Large clinical studies have found acupuncture effective for osteoarthritis pain; it's one of the conditions German public health insurers chose to cover.
-We use it to ease pain and keep you moving.
+Large clinical studies have found acupuncture effective for osteoarthritis pain, and it's one of the conditions German public health insurers chose to cover.
+We use it to ease the pain and keep you moving.

 What we see